Hawker Sea Fury: Korean War

 The first Sea Furies arrived with 807 Naval Air Squadron embarked on Theseus, which relieved in October 1950.
 Operations on Theseus were intense, and the Sea Furies of 807 Squadron flew a total of 264 combat sorties in October.
-During a brief rest period at the Japanese port of Iwakuni the catapult was found to be excessively worn, necessitating the launch of Sea Furies with RATOG assistance until it was repaired.
+During a brief rest period at the Japanese port of Iwakuni, the catapult was found to be excessively worn, necessitating the launch of Sea Furies with RATOG assistance until it was repaired.
 In December 1950, Sea Furies conducted several strikes on bridges, airfields, and railways to disrupt North Korean logistics, flying a further 332 sorties without incurring any losses.
-At this early point in the war little aerial resistance was encountered and the biggest threats were ground-based anti-aircraft fire or technical problems.
+At this early point in the war, little aerial resistance was encountered and the biggest threats were ground-based antiaircraft fire or technical problems.

-In addition to their ground attack role, Sea Furies also performed air patrols.
-In this role, a total of 3,900 interceptions were carried out, although none of the intercepted aircraft turned out to be hostile.
+In addition to their ground-attack role, Sea Furies also performed air patrols.
+In this role, a total of 3,900 interceptions was carried out, although none of the intercepted aircraft turned out to be hostile.
 During the winter period, the Sea Furies were often called upon as spotter aircraft for UN artillery around Inchon, Wonsan, and Songiin.
 In April 1951, 804 Naval Air Squadron operating off Glory, replaced 807 Squadron, which in turn was replaced by Sydney in September 1951 with 805 and 808 Squadron RAN.
 The Australian carrier air group flew 2,366 combat sorties.
 In January 1952, Glory with 804 NAS returned to relieve Sydney following a refit in Australia.
-For the rest of the war Glory and Ocean relieved each other on duty.
+For the rest of the war, Glory and Ocean relieved each other on duty.